Software-Knife-and-Tool/dyad/README.md

 ------

-Performance metrics, which can take in excess of ten minutes to run, can be captured with
+Performance metrics can be captured with

 ```
 % make -C perf base